samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Between fTime1 and fTime2 & fTime3 and fTime4 are the steps, where the temperature should be set in a middle point to not apply high changes directly to the plants.

-The heat extractors will be turned on if the temperature is 1°C above reference (tref) in that period of time otherwise will be turned off.
+The heat extractors will be turned on if the temperature is 1°C above reference (tref) in that period otherwise will be turned off.

 Users can also select in the dashboard if every extractor works with every tref  (day, night, step) then, the control action will use or not that specific extractor to increase the temperature.